Fraser Island Australia

 Fraser Island Australia: The Pinnacles

-Further north are the coloured sands and eroded cliffs at The
+Further north are the coloured sands and the eroded cliffs at The

 Pinnacles, and two camp grounds just north of the Pinnacles: K’gari,